guywilson/RTScheduler/README.md

 ## A simple real-time scheduler for embedded applications

 What do I mean by real-time scheduler in this instance?
 When you schedule a task to run in 5ms, you know that it will run in exactly 5ms.
-This scheduler does not offer pre-emptive multi-tasking as you would expect from Unix or Windows, only one task will run at a time (therefore each task must complete as quickly as possible).
+This scheduler does not offer pre-emptive multi-tasking as you would expect from Unix, Windows or an RTOS, only one task will run at a time (therefore each task must complete as quickly as possible).

 The scheduler relies on a real-time clock clounter for operation, typically this is provided by a timer interrupt (a common feature on microprocessors and microcontrollers).
 A timer interrupt that increments the clock counter every 1ms (1000 timer per second) is a good starting point.